-It is unlawful to park a vehicle displaying a "For Sale"-type sign on any public roadway, right-ofway, parking area or alley.
+It is unlawful to park a vehicle displaying a "For Sale"-type sign on any public roadway, right-of-way, parking area or alley.
 It is similarly unlawful to park on private property any more than two (2) vehicles displaying "Vehicle for sale" signs.

 Sec.
-16-3-23560. - Sidewalks, Multi-Use Pathways and Trails.
+16-3-260. - Sidewalks, Multi-Use Pathways and Trails.

-- (a) Intent.
+(a) Intent.
 The intent of the standards for sidewalks, multi-use pathways and trails is to assure a safe, convenient, and attractive pedestrian/ bicycle system that minimizes conflicts between vehicles, bicycles, and pedestrians.
-All sidewalks, pathways and trails shall meet ADA requirements and standards set forth in the Milliken Design Criteria and Construction Specifications and Milliken Parks, Trails and Open Spaces Master Plan. - (1) Sidewalks Required.
+All sidewalks, pathways and trails shall meet ADA requirements and standards set forth in the Milliken Design Criteria and Construction Specifications and Milliken Parks, Trails and Open Spaces Master Plan.

+- (1) Sidewalks Required.
 In all zone districts, except for the, A, AE, CD, and R-1E Districts, sidewalks are required along both sides of a street.
 Within the AE, and R-1E Districts, sidewalks are required along one (1) side of the street. - (2) Sidewalk Location.
 Sidewalks must be located within the right-of-way. - (3) Sidewalk Materials. - a.
-Sidewalks must be constructed to ADA requirements and in accordance with the Milliken Design Criteria and Construction Specifications of concrete, brick, slate, colored/textured concrete pavers, concrete containing accents of brick or some combination thereof that is compatible with the style, materials, colors, and details of the surrounding buildings.
+Sidewalks must be constructed of concrete, brick, slate, colored/textured concrete pavers, concrete containing accents of brick or some combination thereof that is compatible with the style, materials, colors, and details of the surrounding buildings.
 Asphalt shall not be used for sidewalks. - b.
 Sidewalks must be constructed of approved materials of sufficient strength to support light maintenance vehicles.
-If used as a secondary emergency access, sidewalks must also be able to support a fire truck (860,000 lbs.) as required by the latest adopted Fire Codes.
-Refer to the Milliken Design Criteria and Construction Specifications for additional sidewalk construction standards. - (4) Sidewalk Installation.
+If used as a secondary emergency access, sidewalks must also be able to support a fire truck (60,000 lbs.)
+Refer to the Design Criteria and Construction Specifications for additional sidewalk construction standards. - (4) Sidewalk Installation.
 Sidewalks and related improvements must be installed or constructed by the developer in accordance with plans and specifications approved by the Town and, after installation or construction, they are subject to inspection and approval by the Town.
 All required improvements must be completed in accordance with the officially established grades. - (5) Accessibility.
-Sidewalks and plazas shall be accessible to disabled individuals and comply with ADA. - (6)(5) Walkways.
-Walkways through a subdivision block must be as required in the Milliken Design Criteria and Construction Specifications. - (7)(6) Lighting.
-See the Milliken Design Criteria and Construction Specifications. - (8)(7) Multi-Use Pathways (Bikeways).
-Multi-use pathways shall be provided to link internal open space areas with peripheral open space areas and shall connect to multiuse pathway routes throughout the community.
+Sidewalks and plazas shall be accessible to disabled individuals and comply with ADA. - (6) Walkways.
+Walkways through a subdivision block must be as required in the Milliken Design Criteria and Construction Specifications. - (7) Lighting.
+See the Milliken Design Criteria and Construction Specifications. - (8) Multi-Use Pathways (Bikeways).
+Multi-use pathways shall be provided to link internal open space areas with peripheral open space areas and shall connect to multi-use pathway routes throughout the community.
 Multi-use pathway routes shall be designated between residential areas and commercial and employment centers and schools.
 Multi-use pathways on local streets may be delineated by painted "bicycle only" lanes.
 Sidewalks that may be used as a multi-use pathway are required on arterial and collector streets.
-All other multi-use pathways shall be a minimum of ten (10) feet wide and shall be of concrete construction or, where approved by the Board of Trustees, compressed gravelor other approved material.
+All other multi-use pathways shall be a minimum of ten (10) feet wide and shall be of concrete construction or, where approved by the Board of Trustees, compressed gravel.
 Asphalt paving is prohibited.
-Bike racks shall be provided at the entry to internal and peripheral open space areas.
+Bike racks shall be provided at the entry to internal and peripheral open space areas. - (9) Trails.

-(9)(8) Trails.
 Trails shall be provided within and surrounding open space areas and connecting open space areas.
-Trails shall be a minimum of ten (10) feet in width and shall be of concrete construction or other materials approved by the Board of Trustees.
+Trails shall be a minimum of ten (10) feet in width and shall be of concrete construction.
 A trail may be flanked on one (1) side by a soft surface path a minimum of four (4) feet in width.
 The soft surface path shall be constructed with a minimum depth of eight (8) inches of compressed gravel, crowned and compacted with edging to contain trail material.
-Also rRefer to the Milliken Parks, Trails and Open Spaces Master Plan.
+Refer to the Milliken Parks, Trails and Open Spaces Master Plan.